wix/stylable/site/docs/references/dynamic-styles.md

 this token is returned by renderCSS and should be passed to it in subsequent calls by the same component instance.

+this token should also be added to the overriding component root render node to allow scoping, this is done using ```data-style-token``` attribute.

 Params: